Skip to the main content

 Initial Preventive Physical Exam

-The Initial Preventive Physical Exam (IPPE), also known as the Welcome to Medicare Preventive Visit, promotes good health through disease prevention and detection.
-We pay for 1 patient IPPE per lifetime no later than the first 12 months after the patient’s Part B benefits eligibility date.
+The initial preventive physical exam (IPPE), also known as the “Welcome to Medicare” preventive visit, promotes good health through disease prevention and detection.
+We pay for 1 IPPE per lifetime if it’s provided within the first 12 months after the patient’s Part B coverage starts.

-1. Review patient’s medical and social history
+1. Review the patient’s medical and social history

 At a minimum, collect this information:

-• Family history (review patient’s family and medical events, including hereditary conditions that place them at increased risk)
+• Family history (review the patient’s family and medical events, including hereditary conditions that place them at increased risk)

 • Diet